The Office (British TV series): Production

-In June 1998 Merchant and Gervais made a 20 minute film starring Gervais entitled Seedy Boss as part of Merchant's TV producer training for the BBC.
-The pair had met when Merchant was hired as Gervais' assistant at radio station Xfm; neither had any previous television experience.
-Gervais' character in the film was based on one he would perform to amuse staff at the radio station.
+In June 1998, Merchant and Gervais made Seedy Boss, a 20-minute film starring Gervais, as part of Merchant's TV producer training for the BBC.
+The pair met when Merchant was hired as Gervais' assistant at radio station Xfm; neither had any previous TV experience.
+Gervais's character was based on one he performed to amuse staff at the radio station.

-Ash Atalla showed the tape to BBC Two head Jane Root who commissioned a series based on it.
+Ash Atalla showed the tape to BBC Two head Jane Root, who commissioned a series based on it.
 Filming took place in an office at Teddington Studios.

-Unlike most British sitcoms The Office used a single-camera setup (where multiple-camera setups were traditional) and no laughter track.
-This production style influenced subsequent comedies such as Peep Show, Twenty Twelve, Fleabag and Motherland.
+Unlike most British sitcoms, The Office used a single-camera setup (where multiple-camera setups were traditional) and no laughter track.
+The style influenced subsequent comedies such as Peep Show, Twenty Twelve, Fleabag, and Motherland.

 Music

-The theme song for the show is "Handbags and Gladrags", arranged by Big George and originally written in the 1960s by Mike D'Abo, former vocalist for the rock group Manfred Mann.
-The song "Sitting" by Cat Stevens was also considered by Gervais and Merchant to be the theme song for the show but was later rejected.
+The show's theme song is "Handbags and Gladrags", performed by Big George, based on the Rod Stewart arrangement, and originally written in the 1960s by Mike d'Abo, former vocalist for the rock group Manfred Mann.
+Gervais and Merchant also considered "Sitting" by Cat Stevens for the theme.

-In Series 1, episode 4, a version performed by Gervais (in character as Brent) was featured over the end credits.

-The first series also features Gervais performing "Free Love Freeway" and the Christmas Special includes him performing "If You Don't Know Me By Now".
+In Series 1, episode 4, a version of the theme performed by Gervais (in character as Brent) was featured over the end credits.
+The first series also features Gervais performing "Free Love Freeway", and the Christmas Special includes him performing "If You Don't Know Me By Now".

 Reception

 Critical response

-The show has received critical acclaim, and has been regarded as one of the greatest British sitcoms of all time.
-Series one currently holds a Metacritic score of 98 out of 100, based on 12 reviews, indicating "universal acclaim".
-Series two received similar acclaim, holding a Metacritic score of 93 out of 100, based on 16 reviews, indicating "universal acclaim".
-The Office Christmas specials were also well received, and hold a Metacritic score of 98 out of 100, based on 19 reviews, indicating "universal acclaim".
-The Office was named by The Telegraph as one of the 10 best TV sitcoms of all time.
-In 2019, the series was ranked 6th on The Guardians list of the 100 best TV shows of the 21st century.
+The show is considered one of the greatest British sitcoms of all time.
+Series one currently holds a Metacritic score of 98 out of 100, based on 12 reviews.
+Series two received similar acclaim, holding a Metacritic score of 93 out of 100, based on 16 reviews.
+The Office Christmas specials were also well received, and hold a Metacritic score of 98 out of 100, based on 19 reviews.
+The Office, overall, scores 97 out of 100 on Metacritic based on 47 critic reviews and is labelled a "Metacritic-Must Watch".

 Accolades

-At the British Comedy Awards in 2001, The Office won the Best New TV Comedy award.
-In 2002, the series won the Best TV Comedy award, and Gervais the Best TV Comedy Actor award.
+At the 2001 British Comedy Awards, The Office won for Best New TV Comedy.
+In 2002, it won the Best TV Comedy Award, and Gervais was named the Best TV Comedy Actor.

-In 2004, The Office won the Golden Globe Award for Best Television series: Musical or Comedy.
-It was the first British comedy in 25 years to be nominated for a Golden Globe, and the first ever to win one.
-Gervais was also awarded the Golden Globe For Best Actor in a Television series: Comedy or Musical.
-The same year, the series won a Peabody Award.
+In 2003, the series won a Peabody Award.
+In 2004, the series won the Golden Globe Award for Best Television Series – Musical or Comedy, the first British comedy in 25 years to be nominated for a Golden Globe, and the first ever to win one.
+Gervais also received the Golden Globe Award for Best Actor – Television Series Musical or Comedy.